Timeline of the Mahsa Amini protests: 8 October

 Nationwide protests commenced before noon.
 At al-Zahra University, President Raisi posed for a group photo at one location on campus, while women protestors elsewhere on the campus shouted "Death to the oppressor".
 Protests took place in Saqqez and Sanandaj.
 A video of a woman shot dead in Mashhad circulated; the killing was compared to the 2009 killing of Neda Agha-Soltan.
 Protests also took place in Tehran, Isfahan, Karaj, Shiraz and Tabriz.
 Strikes were held in Saqqez, Sanandaj, Divandarreh and Mahabad.
 With the protests having entered a fourth week, the governments semi-official news agencies tried to play down the protests in Tehran, by saying there were only "limited" demonstrations, and said that the Bazaaris had closed their shops out of fear of damage, denying that there was a strike.
 A man was killed behind his steering wheel in Sanandaj; state news agency IRNA blamed it on "counter-revolutionaries" and denied security forces had used live rounds.
 A state-run live-television broadcast was hacked by a group of protesters calling themselves عدالت علی at around 18:00 local time.
 The disruption showed an image of Khamenei being targeted by a set of superimposed crosshairs while being surrounded by flames, captioned with various agitative slogans directed at the television audience and the verse "The Blood of Our Youths Is on Your Hands" accompanied by audio recordings of the chant "Woman, Life, Freedom".
 The Guardian characterized Tehran protests on 8 October as "large, but not huge".

 9 October

-Recordings of the hacktivist intervention in the 8 October state TV news broadcast were spread widely online on 9 October.
+Recordings of the hacktivist intervention in 8 October state TV news broadcast were spread widely online on 9 October.
 Schoolchildren were arrested inside school by security forces and put inside vans without license plates according to social media reports from inside the country.
 All schools and higher education institutions were also closed in Iran's Kurdish regions, signifying the government's concern about the ongoing dissent according to The Guardian.
 Protests continued in dozens of cities across the country.
 Hundreds of high-school girls and university students participated, and were met with tear gas and many cases of live ammunition by security forces according to rights groups.
 The Iranian government denied using live rounds.